fangjuntao/GraphPartitionOpen/README.md

 * evaluation.cpp:  Calculates various metrics for evaluating the graph partitioning results.
 * GainList.cpp: Implements the $GList$ data structure as described in the paper.
 * BIHM.cpp: Implements the BIHM algorithm.
+* kmeans: The open C++ library from https://ltla.github.io/CppKmeans/, which implements the k-means clustering algorithm.

 # Compile
 To compile the program, use the following command: